ldijkman/randomnerd_esp32_wifi_manager/README.md

 Easy set & overview and a load of switchtimes (more and better as most commercial paid programs/apps)

-Each device its own schedule webpage
+Each wifi relais switch its own schedule webpage

 <b>Electra not only for light switching but could also be handy for automated garden watering, Etcetra</b>